gbdev/database/CONTRIBUTE.md

 > E.g. `gamesList.json` will now contain `"super-loto-land-1` as element, and we created a folder named `super-roto-land-1`

-In the created folder, put
+In the created folder, put:

 - The game ROM (.gb or .gbc);
 - The screenshots (PNG, JPG and BMP are supported).
 At least 1 screenshot is required;
+- Possibily, a license file (`license.txt` or `license.md`), describing the terms under which the game/assets are released, this is generally not necessary if you specify the license name.

 ### 3. Add the `game.json` file